koreader/koreader/README.md

 brew install nasm binutils libtool autoconf automake sdl2 lua51
 ```

 The KOReader Android build requires `ant`, `openjdk-8-jdk` and `p7zip-full`.
-A compatible version of the Android NDK and SDK will be downloaded automatically by `.kodev build android` if no NDK or SDK is provided in environment variables.
+A compatible version of the Android NDK and SDK will be downloaded automatically by `./kodev build android` if no NDK or SDK is provided in environment variables.
 For that purpose you can use `NDK=/ndk/location SDK=/sdk/location ./kodev build android`.

 Users of Debian Jessie first need to configure the `backports` repository:
 ```